skip to content

 00:48:26 - Dev Agrawal

 Yeah, I think it's a little bit of everything for now.
-I wrote a.
-I wrote.
 I've written two blogs so far.
 I've made two videos so far.
-I think this, this last week or so has been all about the hackathon one.
-I think one of our Unleashing the Power of Sync, that was my.
-Yeah, that was my first blog post.
-That title had been stuck in my head from pretty much since we started talking last year.
+I think this last week or so has been all about the hackathon.
+"Unleashing the Power of Sync," yeah, that was my first blog post.
+That title had been stuck in my head pretty much since we started talking last year.
 I've been trying to use that for a bit.
 One of the demos that I've built is a chat app and I just called it Power Chat.
-Anything else I'm building, this is the name template that I'm following for all my internal projects like Power Something, powerbot, powerchat, Power Agent, Power Todos, whatever.
+Anything else I'm building, this is the name template that I'm following for all my internal projects, like Power Something, PowerBot, PowerChat, PowerAgent, Power To-Dos, whatever.

 00:49:16 - Anthony Campolo

-Power Notes with Auto.
-Everything starts with Auto now.
-So you have offline first apps with TanstackDB and Power Sync.
+Power Notes.
+With Auto, everything starts with Auto now.
+So you have offline-first apps with TanStack DB and PowerSync.
 That was your first big tutorial blog post, it looks like.

 00:49:29 - Dev Agrawal

 Yeah, it didn't quite end up being a tutorial.
 There's not really a lot of code examples there.
-It mostly ended up being like a conceptual piece really.
-It was like a follow up to some of the discussions that my first blog post induced.
-Because in my first blog, the Unleashing the Power of Sync blog post, I said that, hey, you can build Offline first apps and you can integrate with your existing databases and you can handle conflicts however you want.
-Some of the other sync engines offer that and they kind of started talking about like how this is an impossibility or how this is like this leads into all sorts of problems that you might get in if you have something like this.
+It mostly ended up being a conceptual piece, really.
+It was like a follow-up to some of the discussions that my first blog post induced.
+Because in my first blog, the "Unleashing the Power of Sync" blog post, I said that, hey, you can build offline-first apps and you can integrate with your existing databases and you can handle conflicts however you want.
+Some of the other sync engines don't offer that, and they kind of started talking about how this is an impossibility, or how this leads into all sorts of problems that you might get into if you have something like this.
 So that's kind of what inspired me to write this other blog post, which was kind of me saying that, hey, it's okay, it's completely fine.
-You actually can build offline first apps.
-Here's just like a few things that you have to keep in mind when you're doing that.
+You actually can build offline-first apps.
+Here are just a few things that you have to keep in mind when you're doing that.
 But as long as you're doing that, it's completely fine.
-It's not something to be scared of where some people just treat it as like a very scary concept.
+It's not something to be scared of, where some people just treat it as a very scary concept.

 00:50:58 - Anthony Campolo

 Right.
-Is there kind of a hello world example that tends to get used like how Ryan has his hacker news.
+Is there kind of a Hello World example that tends to get used, like how Ryan has his Hacker News?
 Is there a similar type app that people always build with a sync engine?

 00:51:09 - Dev Agrawal